NASA Uses “Headless” Drupal To Reach New Website Heights

 Finally, Ember distributes these results into the individual items for the home page:

-The result?
 A NASA.gov architected for the future.
 It is worth noting that upgrading to Drupal 8 can be done without reconfiguring the ember front-end.
 Further, migrating to another front-end framework (such as Angular or Backbone) does not require modification of the Drupal CMS.